hyundai-robotics/doc-hi6-operation/book.md

 * `7: System Diagnosis`: You can check the status of the robot and controller and update the system version.
 * `8: Date, time setting`: You can set the date and time of the controller.
 * `9: Exit TP application`: Exit the TP(Teach Pendant) application.
-* `10: App]`: Manages the software installed and running on the teach pendant.
+* `10: App`: Manages the software installed and running on the teach pendant.
 * `11: Teach pendant option`: Set the sound and screen save time of the teach pendant.
 * `12: Teach pendant sharing`: Connect the teach pendant to multiple controllers or to the virtual controllers in HRSpace4.
+* `14: System program`: You can view and remove the system programs (e.g. OPC-UA server) installed on the controller.
 * `19: Industrial Communication Monitoring`: Monitor firmware information and communication status.

 [__SOURCE](4-service/2-file-manager/README.md)